 Fruits and vegetables are a vital source of vitamins and minerals.
 Ideally, we should consume at least five portions of fruit and vegetables each day as doing so has been proven to reduce the risk of stroke and heart disease.
 Fruits and vegetables protect against some types of cancers too.

-Choose brightly coloured veggies, such as carrots, bell peppers, leafy greens, broccoli and squashes.
+Choose brightly colored veggies, such as carrots, bell peppers, leafy greens, broccoli and squashes.
 You can make these veggies into delicious treats.

 3. Pack Protein In Your Diet: